 In the past 15 years or so social media has quickly become a very important aspect of a marketing strategy to enhance a brands digital storytelling.
 The power of digital storytelling in today's content saturated world is more important than ever.
 By using digital storytelling, your brand can be separated from your competitors.
 Social media marketers know that a good social media strategy can make or break your brand story.

 But doing social media right is hard.
-Brands need to produce thousands of pieces of content annually and each one of those posts needs to be engaging enough to stand alone.
+Brands need to produce thousands of pieces of content annually and just one digital storytelling project needs to be engaging enough to stand alone.

 In today’s world, brands need to be utilizing social media management tools to act as a tool for marketing teams.

 The ideal social media tool would do all of this and so much more.
 With rapid advances in artificial intelligence, a social media tool like Cortex can do the analysis work that would take a human their whole career in a few hours.
-By streamlining the process of visual content strategy, creation, and deployment, it allows a brand to move past just trying to keep up with the competition and into a position to lead change in their industry.
+Through streamlining the process of visual content strategy, storytelling workshops, creation, and deployment, brands are learning to move past just trying to keep up with the competition and into a position to lead change in their industry.

-Your visual content strategy starts with content creation.
+Your digital storytelling content strategy starts with content creation.
 In order to post the best photos and images you need to take the best photos.
-You need to understand what your audience wants to see and why they connect with certain things over others so that you can have the best library of photos to choose from for your content posts.
+You need to understand what your audience wants to see and why they connect with certain things over others so that you can have the best library of images to choose from for your content posts.

 Thousands of elements make up each and photograph.
-With each of those elements having a different effect on an audience, the struggle of visual content strategy is figuring out which of those elements will produce the highest levels of engagement.
+With each of those elements having a different effect on an audience, the struggle of digital storytelling strategy is figuring out which of those elements will produce the highest levels of engagement.

 The most helpful tool for visual social media strategy would be one that could tell you the types of visuals you should be filling your photo library with.

 Cortex uses cluster analysis to perform as a storytelling software to explain the type of content a target audience loves.
 Its clusters groups of content based on a variety of elements such as objects, color pallets and post copy.
 It can then identify the impact of each element on the post’s performance and use this information to create a brief for photographers to enhance their skills.
 Every brand using Cortex will need different digital storytelling tools to improve traffic , thus it's crucial for marketers and creatives to understand what works for their brand.

 Being really great on social media is more than just posting a great photograph.
-Engagement is based on post topic, keywords, and hashtags in addition to the visual characteristics of a photo.
+Engagement is based on post topic, keywords, strategic writing and hashtags in addition to the visual characteristics of a photo.
 Deployment strategy, which includes recognizing the differences between your social media accounts in terms of when and how often to post, is also important.
 This strategy will make your audience's experience more memorable.

-When it comes to social media channels that cater towards visual storytelling, the most prominent are Instagram, Pinterest, Twitter, and Facebook.
+When it comes to social media channels that cater towards digital storytelling, the most prominent are Instagram, Pinterest, Twitter, and Facebook.
 For each brand, each one of these social media networks will have a slightly different audience that craves different content at different times.
 Planning these posts become a digital storytelling storyboard that your brand is trying to drive traffic towards.
 With all this to keep in mind you can see how this seemingly simple job of creating and scheduling posts can quickly become a complex one.